We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best toddler helmet with fun designs

 The name alone has to make you smile, and the fun designs available for this helmet are sure to make your toddler happy, too.
 From flowers to spaceships to dinosaurs, there’s something for every kid.
+Letting your toddler pick their own helmet may help motivate them to wear it, which, of course, is an important win when it comes to biking with toddlers.

 This skater-style helmet offers extended head coverage compared to other helmets, an elastic adjustment system, a magnetic buckle, and a padded chin strap that all gain rave reviews for comfort and ease of use.
+Reviewers laud the magnetic chin strap, in particular, for its ease of use (trust us, you’ll likely be buckling and unbuckling your kid’s helmet many, many times — you want it to be easy).

 Best budget-friendly toddler helmet